electrickid621/FindMyFlipper/README.md

 ### 9. Request Location Reports

-Use the ```request_reports.py``` script to request real-time location data, requiring your Apple ID and password for authentication.
+Run ```python .\request_reports.py``` to request real-time location data, requiring your Apple ID and password for authentication.
 This will save your Apple login information to a auth file so you won't need to re-enter your Apple credentials.

 ### 10. Generate an Advanced Location Map

-Finally, run the ```RequestReport&Map.py``` script to generate an interactive map of all location data in the past 24 hours.
+Finally, run ```python .\RequestReport&Map.py``` script to generate an interactive map of all location data in the past 24 hours.
 This script automates the process by requesting the location report using the hashed adv key in your ```keys``` folder, then decrypting that data from your private key located in the same `.keys` file.
 After the data is decrypted it will be displayed in the terminal.
 It then launches a mapping script that maps all the coordinates, connects them to show movement, displays a plethora of location metadata, and saves to an html file named by the date of the report.

 You're done!

  - If you want to use OpenHaystack or Macless instead, then you can follow the steps below.
 I don't recommend these methods due to reliability issues and setup complexity.
 To use OpenHayStack for tracking, you must use MacOS lower than version 14 (Mail Plug-in Incompetiablity of MacOS 14+ seemoo-lab/openhaystack#224).
 If you do own a device, I believe a convertor script can be provided without much of effort.
 If you do not own a Mac device or the system has been upgraded to 14 and beyond.
-The alternative solutions includes,
+The alternative solutions include,

     https://github.com/dchristl/macless-haystack